imd-tec/qualcomm-ci/README.md

 # QUALCOMM BUILD AUTOMATION

-Automates fetching of sources and build processes for Qualcomm-based builds as adapted from the **Qualcomm Getting Started** guides.
+Automates fetching of sources and build processes for Qualcomm-based projects as adapted from the **Qualcomm Getting Started** guides.

 ## Requirements
 **GitHub**